The best 29 France books

 What's The Paris Architect about?

 The Paris Architect by Charles Belfoure is a gripping historical fiction novel set in Nazi-occupied Paris.
-It follows the story of an architect who is asked to design secret hiding places for Jews.
-As he becomes more involved in the resistance, he must navigate the dangerous world of deception and betrayal.
-The book delves into themes of morality, courage, and the power of human connection.
+It follows an architect named Lucien Bernard who is presented with an opportunity to design secret hiding places for Jews.
+As he becomes increasingly involved in the resistance, he must navigate a dangerous game of deception and betrayal in order to protect himself and the lives of those he is trying to save.

 Who should read The Paris Architect?